DevSolveGurus/DevSolveGurus.github.io/_posts/2023-09-12-how-to-show-the-tooltip-for-the-top-layer-only-in-multi-layer-plotly-graphs.md

 ---
-title : How to show the tooltip for the top layer only in multi-layer plotly graphs? date : 2023-09-12 02:35:53 +0000
+title : How can I configure the display of tooltips exclusively for the top layer in multi-layer plotly graphs? date : 2023-09-12 02:35:53 +0000
 published: true
 ---

-# How to show the tooltip for the top layer only in multi-layer plotly graphs?
+# How can I configure the display of tooltips exclusively for the top layer in multi-layer plotly graphs?

-I have a multi-layer plotly express timeline showing grey blocks with blue activities on them.
-Both blocks and activities have a tooltip.
-When hovering over them, I want to show the tooltip for the top layer only: i.e. when hovering over a blue activity (on the top layer), the tooltip for the activity must be displayed; when hovering over a grey block (on the bottom layer), the tooltip for the block must be displayed.

-Now, instead, on a part of the region of some of the blue activities, the grey tooltip is displayed.

-This can be reproduced by the following example.
-The problem shows up especially when hovering over the second activity in both blocks: on the left part of those activities, a grey tooltip is shown.
+specifically within a multi-layer plotly express timeline featuring grey blocks and blue activities, both equipped with their own tooltips?
+My goal is to ensure that when hovering over a blue activity on the top layer, only the tooltip associated with that activity is shown, and when hovering over a grey block on the bottom layer, only the tooltip linked to that block is displayed.
+Currently, I'm encountering an issue where, when hovering over certain regions of the blue activities, the grey tooltip is erroneously displayed.
+To illustrate this problem, I've provided a reproducible example, which notably highlights the issue when hovering over the second activity in both blocks.
+In these cases, the grey tooltip appears on the left portion of those activities

-First, I create two separate plots.

 ```python
 import plotly.express as px